-NetComm is a global leader in the development of fixed wireless and fiber-to-the-distribution-point broadband solutions.
-With the Acquisition, the combined Company now offers a broad, highly competitive product portfolio for new 4G and 5G fixed wireless access products and customer premise equipment for public and private service providers and enterprise networks.
+NetComm is a global leader in the development of fixed wireless and fiber extension broadband solutions.
+With the Acquisition, the Company added to its product portfolio highly competitive 4G and 5G fixed wireless access products and fixed broadband customer premise equipment for public and private service providers and enterprise networks.
 This factor contributed to a purchase price in excess of fair value of NetComm's net tangible and intangible assets, leading to the recognition of goodwill of \$50,177.
 Additional factors that contributed to the establishment of goodwill included the strategic benefit of expanding the breadth of the Company's product offerings; the value of NetComm's highly trained work force; the expected revenue growth over time that is attributable to increased market penetration from future products and customers, and cross-selling by the sales force; and the synergies expected to result from reducing redundant infrastructure such as corporate costs and field operations.
 The goodwill acquired in the Acquisition is not deductible for tax purposes.

-The results of operations of NetComm have been included in the Company's consolidated statements of operations and comprehensive (loss) income since the completion of the Acquisition on July 1, 2019.
+The results of operations of NetComm have been included in the Company's consolidated statements of operations and comprehensive income (loss) since the completion of the Acquisition on July 1, 2019.
 For the year ended December 31, 2019, NetComm contributed \$75,769 to the Company's consolidated net revenues and \$1,424 in after tax losses to the Company's consolidated net loss.
-Transactions costs of \$3,494 are included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive (loss) income for the year ended December 31, 2019.
+Transactions costs of \$3,494 are included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss) for the year ended December 31, 2019.